hpiwowar/citation11k/analysis/stats_knit_.md

 Citations are often used as a proxy for the scientific contribution of a paper.
 Citations are also used in research funding and promotion decisions; Boosting citation rate is thus is a potentially important motivator for publication authors.

-Previous studies have explored the relationship between the citation rate of a publication and whether its data was made publicly available.
-The first study we know about.....
-In 2007, co-authors and I published a report that found … .
-Others have also found correlations between citation rate and data availability.
+Previous studies have explored the relationship between the citation rate of a publication and whether its data was made publicly available[list].
+Scientists report that an increase in citations is an important motivator for sharing their data [Tenopir].

 Here, we report an analysis based on a large cohort of relatively homogenious studies.
 The size our cohort has facilitated controlling for many more variables than previous studies, allowing us to make further progress in isolating the citation rate relationship with data archiving itself.

 Clinical microarray data provides a useful environment for the investigation: despite being valuable for reuse valuable for reuse [butte] and well-supported by data sharing standards and infrastructure [], fewer than half of the studies that collect this data make it publicly available [Ochsner, Piwowar]

+(Rewriting text for the sake of variation is a poor use of resources.
+Quoted text in this paper comes verbatim from an article licenced under CC-BY, eliminating concerns about fair use.)

 ## Methods